uuxyz/blog/content/posts/bible.md

 For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.
 ### john 4:14
 but whoever drinks the water I give them will never thirst.
 Indeed, the water I give them will become in them a spring of water welling up to eternal life.”
+### john 16:12
+I have much more to say to you, more than you can now bear.
 ## acts

 ### acts 20:35